ml4a/ml4a/README.md

 The homepage for these is [here](http://ml4a.github.io/guides), which contains an overview of the included guides and tutorials, as well as some additional (in-progress) materials to help you get setup.

+## Getting the data

+Some of the notebooks use publicly available datasets.
+In each case, you are free to substitute it with a dataset of your choice.
+If you want to just go through the notebooks and use the default datasets, each one has information about where to download it from.
+Or, you may simply download all datasets automatically in the default location by going into the `data` folder and running the script `download.sh`, i.e.

+    cd data
+    ./download.sh

+If you are on Mac or Windows, you may have to install unrar to run the install script.

 ## Running the container

-You can easily run these guides using Docker.
-With docker installed, run the following from inside the repo:
+You can easily run these guides using [Docker](https://www.docker.com/).
+With Docker installed, run the following from inside the repo:

 ```bash
 docker build . -t ml4a